UCSB-Library-Research-Data-Services/ucldw-intro-database-r/README.md

 # Integrating SQL into R analytical workflows using duckDB & dbplyr

-When: 7th March 2024, 1700-1830 UTC  (convert to local time)

-Where: Register to receive the Zoom link: https://events.humanitix.com/integrating-sql-into-r-analytical-workflows-using-dbplyr

 ### Summary

 In this workshop, we will discuss why you might consider relational databases to store environmental data.
 We will go over how to insert data in and retrieve data from a database using R and [duckDB](https://duckdb.org/).
 We will focus on how to use the R [dbplyr](https://dbplyr.tidyverse.org/) package to integrate databases into tidyverse-focused analytical workflows.